 - i) The taxon (species, subspecies, variety) is well-defined, readily identified and represented by a voucher specimen in a State or National Herbarium.
-It need not necessarily be formally described under conventions in the International Code of Botanical Nomenclature, but such a description is preferred and should be undertaken as soon as possible after listing on the schedule. - ii) Have been searched for thoroughly in the wild by competent botanists during the past five years in most likely habitats, according to guidelines approved by the Executive Director of CALM. - iii) Searches have established that the plant in the wild is either: - a) rare:
+It need not necessarily be formally described under conventions in the International Code of Botanical Nomenclature, but such a description is preferred and should be undertaken as soon as possible after listing on the schedule. - ii) Have been searched for thoroughly in the wild by competent botanists during the past five years in most likely habitats, according to guidelines approved by the Director General of DEC. - iii) Searches have established that the plant in the wild is either: - a) rare; - b) in danger of extinction (including presumed extinct); - c) deemed to be threatened and in need of special protection.